gnuradio/newsched/dev_tutorial/08_STScheduler.md

 # The Single Threaded Scheduler

+__Note__: The ST Scheduler is no long in tree, but this is just an example of the Scheduler Interfaces

 Reference [commit](https://github.com/gnuradio/newsched/commit/106f7074b36c3dc36d7f9f70afc61eca5a27cc00)

 Now that we have seen how the scheduler interfaces to other things, let's implement a simple scheduler